 How do we dismantle that which immobilizes, discourages, and divides us?

-Facing what is happening to us and the environment is scary and overwhelming.
+Facing what is happening to us and the environment is difficult and overwhelming.
 Many of us become desensitized to the problem.
 We stop paying attention to facts and environmental problems and turn our minds to other issues.

 However, it is possible to face the entire reality of our situation.
 It is possible to regain our connection to all forms of life.
-To do this we need to hear from another.
+To do this we need to hear from one another.
 We need to share our feelings of sadness, fear, and anger.
 When not released, these feelings can prevent us from facing these issues and working to resolve them.

 Women play leadership roles in many environmental movements.
 However, women still experience racism, sexism, and lack of respect for their thinking, all of which slows down the progress of our movements.